This veggie forward curry is full of flavor and comforting just like your favorite takeout but much healthier!

 I used Silk coconut beverage for this recipe.
 Silk plant based beverages are my favorite!

 - Sweet Potato.
-1 chopped sweet potato.
-You make microwave the sweet potato to soften it in the microwaves before hand.
+I suggest you microwave the sweet potato to soften it in the microwaves before cooking it in the curry.
 Otherwise I would recommend chopping it and roasting it a little with the cauliflower.
-This curry doesn't take my time so you want to be sure both veggies are cooked throughout before adding them into the sauce.
+This curry doesn't take much time, so you want to be sure both veggies are cooked throughout before adding them into the sauce.

 - Silk coconut beverage.
 It adds the perfect sweetness to the curry.